 Running or exercising in worn out shoes will lead to an increase in the rate of occurrence for foot, knee and hip injuries.
 Over a short period of time athletic shoes can lose their functionality and their ability to protect your feet.
-When a shoes begins to break down it creates an opportunity for injuries such as, Plantar Fasciitis, Achilles’ Tendonitis and knee pain.
+Worn out shoes and foot pain go hand and hand.
+They will create an opportunity for injuries such as, Plantar Fasciitis, Achilles’ Tendonitis and knee pain.

 Anatomy of a shoe